-The Preschool Program also sees chronically ill early childhood patient populations referred for difficulties with behavior are typically referred from Hematology-Oncology, Cardiology, Physical Medicine & Rehabilitation, Neurology, Pulmonology, Endocrinology, Gender Medicine, Gastroenterology, Transplant, the Trauma Service, and others.
+The Preschool Program also sees chronically ill early childhood patient populations referred for difficulties with behavior or anxiety affecting medical adherence and/or procedures, family difficulties related to medical illness, parent-child relationship affected by chronic illness, and adjustment and coping with illness.
+Patients are typically referred from Hematology-Oncology, Cardiology, Physical Medicine & Rehabilitation, Neurology, Pulmonology, Endocrinology, Gender Medicine, Gastroenterology, Transplant, the Trauma Service, and others.
 Fellows work with multidisciplinary teams comprised of physicians, nurses, and other staff.
 Depending on the interest of the fellow, experiences with children with Autism Spectrum Disorders may also be available.